 Examination of the impact of the mass media, especially television, on American politics.
 Exploration of how the organization and broadcast patterns of the media affect political change.
 Focus on how these patterns affect the public, the president and Congress.
-Prereq.: POLS 001 or instructor's consent.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 117: RACE AND AMERICAN POLITICS, 3 credit hrs.

 Contemporary American national politics has been profoundly influenced by race-related issues including busing, urban problems, and affirmative action.
 This course will acquaint students with how political scientists analyze the effect of race on American politics.
-Prereq.: POLS 001 or instructor's consent.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 119: TOPICS IN AMERICAN GOVERNMENT AND POLITICS, 3 credit hrs.